jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 #### Diagram Notation

 << nice formulation >>
 Active clauses `can freely` be used `to put` a frame around a piece of code inside a command.
-In that case `the whole` command `will still` do `exactly the same` thing:
+In that case `the whole` command `might still` do `exactly the same` thing:

 ![](images/1.%20Commands%20Main%20Concepts.033.png)